-In Clinical Experiences That Do Not Require Navy Scrubs:
+Clinical Experiences That Do Not Require Navy Scrubs:

 Professional/business/casual attire is for clinical experiences that do not require the navy scrubs uniform.
-Some examples would be: home health experiences, State Board of Nursing visit, community experiences, etc.) Slacks, skirts, dresses, etc. are allowed.
-No jeans or sweats, No low-cut tops, no tight fitting clothes, no large necklaces, no long dangling earrings, no high heels, no flip flops.
+Some examples would be: home health experiences, State Board of Nursing visit, community experiences, etc. Slacks, skirts, dresses, etc. are allowed.
+No jeans or sweats, low cut tops, tight fitting clothes, large necklaces, long dangling earrings, high heels, or flip flops.

-In Pre-planning (if applicable):
+Dress code for pre-planning (if applicable):